Arphros/ArphrosFramework/README.md

 ## Current plan

-We plan on adding a few modes for the new Arphros, the legacy mode basically being "Dancing Line" will no longer be our main focus.
-Adding a new twist to it so that we can at least make this sustainable or profitable for ourselves (We haven't gotten any money or donation yet from this game that could sufficiently back up the cost of the maintenance of the game).
+We plan on adding a few modes for the new Arphros, the legacy mode basically being "Dancing Line" will (hopefully) no longer be our main focus.
+Adding a new twist to it.

 [Contact us (Discord)](https://arphros.kjn.in.th/discord) if you have any suggestion, feedback, or additional ideas that you think might be cool to include in this new version!